 In her free time, she volunteers as the Finance Manager for love.fútbol, a grassroots organization dedicated to building simple soccer fields for children in impoverished communities to have a safe place to play.
 She also continues to pursue creative forms of expression, making digital art and writing fiction.

-Mark assists the Site Director with management of the curriculum and academic and co-curricular programming, coordinates aspects of the internship program, provides on-site advising to students, and supports the Global Research Initiative.
+Mark assists the Site Director with management of the curriculum and academic and co-curricular programming, coordinates aspects of the internship program, and provides on-site advising to students.

 Mark has had several advising roles at NYU, including working with both Business and Political Economy (BPE) and Business students at the Stern School of Business, and with pre-health and pre-law students in the College of Arts and Science.
 He was also an advisor for Honors students at the George Washington University.
 He received a M.A. in Higher Education/Student Personnel Administration from NYU and graduated Phi Beta Kappa from Michigan State University with a B.S. in Microbiology.